Bhagyalakshmi Temple: History

+As per the local Telangana history and the Telugu name in the temple name board in View of Historic Charminar image, Bhagyalakshmi Goddess is worshipped as or along with Charminar Maisamma(in the stone form) and every year Bonalu is offered to her in the Ashada Masam.

 According to the Muslim Priest of Charminar altar, the original stone in question was a guard stone placed near the corner to protect the walls of charminar from automobiles.

 In 2012, Times of India reported citing old people that in the late 1960s, the temple building was built on the east side of Charminar and opened for visits by devotees.
 Times of India referred to the popular folklore that the holy stone was laid at the site several years ago at an unknown date, most likely since the Quli Qutub Shah period.
 The stone was worshipped as a sign of prosperity by residents.
 Others insist that the temple did not exist there until it was erected a few decades back and called the claims of the temple being "as old as the Charminar" as completely 'baseless' claims.

 Claims of newer origins of temple are proposed by historians such as Narendra Luther, who claim the temple did not exist until the 1960s when it was erected un-necessarily by some locals.
 According to historians, one of the guard stone similar in shape to a milestone near Charminar was painted with saffron color in 1965, and an old woman became the person in-charge of this shrine.
 After an Andhra Pradesh State Road Transport Corporation bus collided with the stone and damaged it, a pucca structure was created at the site.
 An idol of the goddess Lakshmi replaced the stone.

 A case was filed in the High court, opposing the encroachment of Charminar by the temple authorities.
 High court ordered to maintain the status quo and banned any further construction of the temple.

 Local Congress leader G. Niranjan considers the co-existence of the two structures as a reflection of the "composite culture" of Hyderabad.
 He claimed that Charminar had places of worship for both communities for several centuries and it was sending a message to the entire world about rich secular traditions and the Ganga-Jamuni tehzeeb ("composite culture") of Hyderabad.
 A book sources the name of the shrine in the memory of the Queen Bhagmati (or Bhagyavati).